Cameron pledges to cut red tape for small business

 Mike Cherry, the FSB's policy chairman, said he wanted the conference to help set the agenda for a sector that is frequently portrayed as an engine for growth, skills, and economic recovery.

 "The government must focus on how they can support these businesses in job creation and growth while the UK's large businesses need to play their part, too, in supporting ambitious small businesses, for example, through paying their smaller suppliers promptly," he said.

 Despite multiple support schemes for small firms, research suggested only limited take-up or support.
 The FSB has called the current system "congested and confusing", pointing to the US as a better model.

 The US Small Business Administration (SBA), part of government, has a large budget, long-term strategy, and influence at the centre of power, Mr Cherry said.

-"The UK government should look at whether an institution built along the principles of the US SBA is needed - bringing together business support, export guidance, public procurement, and other small business functions into one place, providing a powerful small business voice within government."'Seat at the table'
+"The UK government should look at whether an institution built along the principles of the US SBA is needed - bringing together business support, export guidance, public procurement, and other small business functions into one place, providing a powerful small business voice within government."

 Shadow business secretary Chuka Umunna said that Labour would create an SBA to support small firms in their dealings with government departments.

 Karen Mills, former head of the SBA and a former member of President Barack Obama's cabinet, will address the conference.